bediger4000/jobscheduler/README.md

 then the code sleeps 1 second, while the background goroutine waits for a timer to expire.
 That's 4 seconds until the first function should run.
-After the sleep the code schedules a 2nd function to run in 2 seconds.
+After the sleep, the code schedules a 2nd function to run in 2 seconds.
 That's 2 seconds before the first function should run, so the scheduler has to change the function to run, and the interval until the new next function wants to run.